quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 protocol-level domain knowledge (e.g., in QUIC, the client always sends the first packet) or give the user the option to switch between client and server perspectives manually.

+## Environment

+Environment is a free-form text field that helps identify specifics about the deployment.
+It can be used to log specifics like the operating system, architecture, compiler version and source code revision.

 ## Field name semantics {#field-name-semantics}